 What to Do If Your Roof Collapses Due to Snow

-If Mother Nature has turned your house into a mini Metrodome, there are two immediate steps to take:
+If Mother Nature has caused a roof collapse from snow, turning your house into a mini Metrodome, there are two immediate steps to take:

 1. Get the heck outta there.